ynput/OpenPype/website/docs/artist_hosts_maya.md

 about customizing review process refer to [admin section](admin_presets_plugins).

-## Working with Yeti in Pype
+## Working with Yeti in OpenPype

-Pype can work with [Yeti](https://peregrinelabs.com/yeti/) in two data modes.
+OpenPype can work with [Yeti](https://peregrinelabs.com/yeti/) in two data modes.
 It can handle Yeti caches and Yeti rigs.

 ### Creating and publishing Yeti caches